dialoguemd/covid-19/src/regions/ca/info/ca-nl/reporting.md

 OR

 - Small red or purple spots on your hands and/or feet.

-\* Signs of a fever include chills, sweats, muscle aches, lightheadedness

 The severity of symptoms can range from mild to severe.